endlesscpp/axmleditor/README.md

 It will parse the AndroidManifest.xml in prebuilt.apk, change the value of android:value to 'baidu', re-compile the xml, and put the compiled xml along with prebuilt.apk.

-* Then user can use aapt or zip to add the compiled AndroidManifest.xml into apk. such as:
+* Then user can use zip to add the compiled AndroidManifest.xml into apk. such as:
 ```
-aapt remove prebuilt.apk AndroidManifest.xml
+zip -d prebuilt.apk AndroidManifest.xml
 ```
 ```
-aapt add prebuilt.apk AndroidManifest.xml
+zip prebuilt.apk AndroidManifest.xml
 ```

 ### Example